smarty/changelog/cloud/us-autocomplete-pro-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.12.16 - 2025-01-27

+- Improved the way prefer results are returned.
+  - The results are now assembled and sorted based on the order of the prefer_states and/or prefer_cities in the list.

 ## 1.12.13 - 2024-12-18

 - Fixed an issue with finding alternate cities for non-postal addresses.